ProboCI/probo-ui-components/README.md

-# probo-ui-components
+# Probo UI Components & Styleguide

-Reusable UI components for Probo projects
+This is a set of reusable React components for use in Probo projects.

+## Work in progress!